Who is it for?

 BSc Business Management students enjoy a wide range of professional placement opportunities in business areas such as finance, marketing and human resource management.

 Students enjoy a wide range of placement opportunities in business areas such as project management, finance, marketing and human resource management.
-Cass students have taken up placements roles within many leading corporate organisations including BA, Bosch, Deloitte, EY, Goldman Sachs, GSK, IBM, L’Oreal and many others.
+Bayes students have taken up placements roles within many leading corporate organisations including BA, Bosch, Deloitte, EY, Goldman Sachs, GSK, IBM, L’Oreal and many others.
 A number of placement students have gone onto secure graduate roles with these companies as well.

 - Goldman Sachs